Women-owned businesses generate $68,000 less revenue than men’s: survey - Red Deer Advocate

 And a lack of access to capital is one of the biggest challenges for women entrepreneurs, a new study suggests.

-The wage gap between men and women has been long-standing — women on average make 74 cents for every dollar of annual salary made by men, according to the most recent Statistics Canada data — but research from by PayPal Canada and consulting firm Barraza and Associates suggests that this dynamic also applies to those who own small-and- medium sized businesses as well.
+The wage gap between men and women has been long-standing — with women on average making 74 cents for every dollar of annual salary made by men, according to the most recent Statistics Canada data —but research from by PayPal Canada and consulting firm Barraza and Associates suggests that this dynamic also applies to those who own small-and- medium sized businesses as well.

 Businesses owned by women generate an average of $68,000 less revenue than men who run similar businesses, representing a gap of 58 per cent, according to the online survey of 1,000 Canadian small and medium-sized businesses between Jan.
 26 and Feb.
 28.

-The findings suggest that the median annual revenue for businesses owned by men across six different categories of firms, ranging from manufacturing to services, was $118,000, but just $50,000 for those owned by women.
+The findings suggest that the median annual revenue for businesses owned by men across six different categories of firms ranging from manufacturing to services was $118,000, but $50,000 for those owned by women.
 Online surveys cannot be assigned a margin of error because they do not randomly sample the population.

 The gender revenue gap is slightly smaller for businesses operating online, at $55,000 or 44 per cent, compared to offline businesses which had a gap of $71,000 or 64 per cent, according to the survey.

-One barrier to growth for businesses headed by women is access to capital, the survey suggested.
+One barrier to growth for women-owned businesses is access to capital, the survey suggested.
 Roughly 53 per cent of women-owned businesses with an e-commerce component said it was “easy” for their company to get business credit to grow their business, falling short of the 67 per cent of men who reported getting loans with ease, the survey found.

 For example, there are fewer women engineers and in turn fewer with the background to start high-tech businesses, which often see higher growth, she added.